 Why do people want to work from a virtual office?

-The two main appeals of the virtual office are flexibility and cost.
+There are many reasons to use a virtual office, but the two main appeals are flexibility and cost.
 You have access to office space and a range of tools at a fraction of the cost, and only when you need them.

 Some of the main benefits of a virtual office include: